UGG-ReID: Uncertainty-Guided Graph Model for Multi-Modal Object Re-Identification: Methodology

 \subsubsection{Uncertainty-Guided Routing}

 To better manage input features effectively, we design an uncertainty-guided routing that includes a gate mechanism to gain modal interaction by selecting different modal experts.
 The routing process first applies a linear transformation to the input feature.
 Then, using a softmax activation acts on the result of this transformation to obtain a probability score $S(\tilde{x}^{m})\in \mathbb{R}^{C}$ where $C$ denotes the number of experts.
-Finally, the ${TOP}_k$ operation selects the $k$ excellent experts from the current modality (with $k=1$) to assist the learning of other modalities, optimizing multi-modal interactions.
+Finally, the ${TOP}_k$ operation is employed to select the top $k$ ($k=1$) excellent experts of the current modality to learn other modalities, optimizing multi-modal interactions.
 Thus, each gate involves the total number $C+M-1$ experts, where $M$ denotes the total number of multi-modal data.
-Besides, to improve the experts' ability, we further add this constraint term as follows, As $\tilde{\sigma}_c^{m}$ increases, the corresponding expert assigns smaller weights by this constraint.
+Besides, to improve the experts' ability, we further add this constraint term~\cite{10.1145/3664647.3680949} as follows,